agschaid/tour-de-spielplatz/README.md

 All relevant files for day-to-day editing can be found in the `data/` folder.

+ONLY edit the html that can be found under the `content` key of the respective elements unless (you think) you know what you are doing.

 * banner.yml -> was ist die Tour-de-Spielplatz?
 * spotlight1.yml -> Aktueller Termin: Wann?
 Wo?
 Status? wie sieht es dieses mal aus?
 Absage oder Was?
 * spotlight2.yml -> Warum?
 Was soll das?